Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_scatterplot_options.png
     :width: 392

 In this tab, you can select the scene and the scatterplots background color.
-By default, the second one uses a colorscale to indicate whether the plot correlation coefficient detect a link between the two current properties or not.
+By default, the second one uses a colorscale to indicate whether the plot correlation coefficient detects a link between the two current properties or not.
 You can customize the colorscale with a click on the *-1*, *0* and *1* buttons to specify which color to use for each value.

 The size mapping options will adapt the size rendering in the plots depending on the initial node size.

-The last checkbox will display the edges above the scatterplot if you are willing to.
+The last check box will display the edges above the scatterplot if you are willing to.

-In the end, by realizing different mapping type on different properties, you can estimate the correlation between up to four properties (two depending of the plot axis, one with a color mapping and a final one with a size mapping).
+In the end, by performing different mapping types on different properties, you can estimate the correlation between up to four properties (two depending of the plot axis, one with a color mapping and a last one with a size mapping).

 .. _workspace_selforganizing: